 Use board meetings as a “show time” for staff and constituents.
 Think strategically about what you want the meeting to accomplish and how to come across.
 Demonstrate the impact the nonprofit has while keeping the mission front and center throughout.
 Whenever discussion occurs, stick to the schedule and keep dialogue focused on the issues at hand.
 And remember, a meeting may not always best fit the situation.
 If possible, update board members via email or newsletter.
 They will stay informed, while greatly appreciating the respect for their time.

 Your nonprofit organization’s mission motivates and engages board members.
+Use the mission to set your nonprofit board responsibilities.
 Trustees should know the mission and work towards it in as many ways as possible.
 Invite board members to NPO programs and activities, let them sit in at community meetings, take them to appointments or invite them to the facilities to meet staff members.

 Have members self-evaluate to find out their feelings about the NPO, how much time they have to contribute and whether their role fits them.
 Be sure the people on your board reflect the organization’s mission.
 If there are areas for improvement, find someone who can fill the role.
 If board members are experiencing burnout, don’t be afraid to let them move on.
 When your board reflects your mission, your cause will drive engagement.